 Next, wash the oysters – give them a scrub to remove any flaky bits of shell or seaweed.”

 (For right handers – reverse for left-handed shucking)

 “To open – put an oyster on your tea towel, towards the right end of the rectangle.
 The hinge should be facing to the right, with the other end facing towards your left hand.

 Fold the tea towel in half over the oyster, leaving the hinge of the oyster exposed.
 You should be gripping the oyster with your left hand, and there should be enough excess tea towel left to fold it back over your hand for protection.

 Slip your oyster knife into the hinge of the oyster.
 Give it a wiggle and keep working it into the gap.
 You shouldn’t need to use excessive force or your weight to force it in.
 There is a sweet spot and once you find that, the oyster will pop open.

 Run the oyster knife flat across the top of the shell to sever the adductor that connects the lid to the oyster.

 Use your paintbrush to clean up the oyster.
 Dip it in some cold water and use it to gently brush out any bits of shell.

 Now you can run the oyster knife under the oyster to lift if off the shell for easy eating.

 Serve them cold and freshly opened with the brine still inside.
 As for Australia’s best?
-A decade on, Watson still uses Feletti’s oysters and considers them the finest in the country.
+A decade on, Watson still uses Feletti’s oysters when he can and considers them the finest in the country.